 What is a Pulmonary Embolism?

-A pulmonary embolism is a blockage in one of the pulmonary arteries that is caused by a blood clot that travels to the lungs from the legs or other parts of the body.
+A pulmonary embolism is a blockage in the pulmonary artery caused by a blood clot that travels to the lungs from the legs or other parts of the body.

-It’s important to know that this can be a life-threatening condition, which means that the patient should receive immediate medical attention.
+As a respiratory therapist, it’s important to know that this can be a life-threatening condition, which means that the patient should receive immediate medical attention.

 - Chest pain